ParaState/simple-staking-user-interface/README.md

 ## Contract address of ERC20 contract (NOT staking contract)

-In addition to that, also paste the contract address of the **ERC20 contract** into the helper.js file.
+In addition to that, also paste the contract address and ABI of the **ERC20 contract** into the helper.js file.
 You will see the two addresses are clearly marked.

 ## Installing